 Description PIP Rank

 Fall from trailer 1

 Fall off ramp or walkboard 2

-Fall off truck - cab exiting or handle broke on trailer door
+Fall off truck - cab exiting or handle broke on trailer door 3

 Fall down stairs - while carrying objects 4

 PIP prioritizes injury types by ranking three important factors and averaging.
 The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \square , Highest medical contributions that the symbols, when available. the type $ost = \bigcirc$,
+Highest time-loss =, Highest medical count of claims = are noted with these symbols, when available.